sachinmotwani20/TRAI_Spectrum_Allocation_OOPD_Project/README.md

 # OOPD_Project

-This is a repository containing files for OOPD Assignment 2.
+This is a repository containing files for OOPD Project.

 Command to run the program without MakeFile:
 ```